-The fifth workshop – hosted by the University of Milan – will address the complexity and multi-faceted nature of radiological protection situations (e.g. uncertainty and variability of scientific-social-ethical aspects, etc.) as inputs to radiological protection decision making, and approaches to decision implementation.
+The fifth workshop – hosted by the University of Milan – addressed the complexity and multi-faceted nature of radiological protection situations (e.g. uncertainty and variability of scientific-social-ethical aspects, etc.) as inputs to radiological protection decision making and approaches to decision implementation.

-This workshop will not only address issues that have been particularly evident in a post-accident context, but also those that are commonly seen as aspects of importance in other radiological protection circumstances.
-It will focus on ethics and uncertainty in the context of the three following key topics:
+The workshop not only addressed issues that have been particularly evident in a post-accident context, but also those that were commonly seen as aspects of importance in other radiological protection circumstances.
+It focused on ethics and uncertainty in the context of the three following key topics:

 |Topic A||Topic B||Topic C|

 |Challenges of managing uncertainty of low-dose effects in chronic public exposure situations||Medical screening: RP ethics and uncertainties in justification and implementation||Ethics of radiological protection in occupational exposure situations|

 Aspects of justification, trust and acceptability were also addressed.
 In addition to this, the workshop's Italian hosts presented national radiological protection issues and research.

 The workshop aimed at understanding how the science and values aspects of the three topics might influence the evolution of the system of radiological protection, and how these aspects should be included and transparently articulated in radiological protection decision making.